towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 4 - X-stat items increase by two stages instead of one like in more recent generations.
 5 - Revive items can only be used outside of battle.
 6 - Wild Mewtwo uses trainer AI to choose its moves, and it also blocks you from using a Master Ball.
-7 - EXP is boosted by an additional 50% in trainer battles as compensation to the player.

 **Scale Enemy Trainer Levels**
 Talk to the aide in the lower-right section of Oak's lab to toggle this feature.